spo587/gcdata_project/CodeBook.md

 2. Functions for finding the relevant data and renaming the columns/activity variables:

-findRelevantCols(featureLabelFile) : takes the features.txt file as input and finds all the variables with mean() and std() in them, returns a vector with the relevant indices.
+findRelevantCols(featureLabelFile) : takes the features.txt file as input and finds all 66 of the variables with mean() and std() in them, returns a vector with the relevant indices.

 getPreliminaryColNames(featureLabelFile) : takes the same input, returns a vector with the names of the relevant variables from the features.txt file.

-extractRelevantCols(df, featureLabelFile): takes a data frame from prepareDF and the features.txt file and returns a data frame only with the relevant columns returned from findRelevantCols
+extractRelevantCols(df, featureLabelFile): takes a data frame from prepareDF and the features.txt file and returns a data frame only with the 66 (variables) + 2 (subject, activity) relevant columns returned from findRelevantCols

 renameVariablesPreliminary(df, featureLabelFile): takes a data frame from the above function and adds relevant column names from extractRelevantCols, returns that data frame.